 Fresh.
 Otokomae products are as fresh as it gets in the world of tofu.
 Silky texture.
-These ultra-cool tofu distributers choose the best soy beans and a fine combination of sea-water and fresh water to create the super silky texture.
+These ultra-cool tofu distributors choose the best soy beans and a fine combination of seawater and freshwater to create a super silky texture.
 Loved in Japan.
 Whilst other tofu companies decline in popularity, Otokomae is doing better than ever – a testament to its superior quality.
 Looks cool in the fridge.
 You don’t want to be looking at boring old packaging when fridge-gazing do you?
 Fill it with Otokomae and be dazzled.

 |Strong Ken Tofu Recipes >>||Handsome Ken Tofu Recipes >>|